stanislavhannes/wired-elements/packages/wired-progress/README.md

 **max** - Maximum value.
 Default is 100.

 **percentage** - Boolean indicating if the label should show a % symbol.
+Default is false.

+**label** - Displays text as label, instead of the value.
+Only works if percentage is false.

 ## Custom CSS Variables